Here’s how you should include skills on a resume like a pro!

 3. Graphic design skills

 Are you creative?
 Put those skills on your resume.
 Graphic design is one of the most in-demand skills.
-If you have experience with graphic design programs like Photoshop or InDesign, this will appeal to most employers.
+If you have experience with graphic design programs like Photoshop or InDesign, this will appeal to employers.

+“Graphic design skills are important when competing in today’s market,” Jennifer says.
 “It is a unique skill that conveys both technical acumen and creativity.
-If I have two candidates that are equally qualified for the job, I will call the one with graphic design experience first.”
+If I have two candidates that are equally qualified for the job, I’ll call the one with graphic design experience first.”

 4. Computer programming, web, or software development